 29. In the event of discovery of archaeological material during construction (e.g. intact shell midden, hangi, or storage pits relating to Māori occupation; or cobbled floors, brick or stone foundations, or rubbish pits relating to 19th century European occupation), work in the immediate vicinity must cease.
-Heritage NZ practicable.
+Heritage NZ Pouhere Taonga, tangata whenua representatives and the Council must be notified as soon as reasonably practicable.